sjones-njones/Horiseon-Site-Refactored/Develop/README.md

 * Repository follows best practices for file structure and naming conventions.

-* Repository contains quality README file with description, screenshot, and link to deployed application.

 ## Review

 You are required to submit the following for review: